 The Good Wife’s Guide goes around the internet quite often as a “how to be a good wife” kind of post.
 However, most find these 1950’s housewives rules outdated so this is a modern Good Wife’s Guide.

 If you know me you know I’m not a meek and quiet 1950’s housewife.
 I have my opinions and I will share them.
 I also don’t blindly do anything.

 This did almost get me in serious trouble once.
 One time my husband and I, while we are still just dating, were at my parent’s house.
 We were on the back porch and my husband (boyfriend at the time) says “come here.”
 I said “why”, he said, “just come here.”
 I questioned him again and he picks me up and moves me.
 Turns out there was a copperhead very close to my feet.
 So maybe I shouldn’t always question everything, ha.

 The point is while I love the fashion and decor from the 40’s- early 60’s, I would not have done well with how women were often expected to act.
 The Good Wife’s Guide is a good example of something I’m sure I would have rebelled against.

-The Good Wife’s Guide is rumored to be a “how to be a good wife” article that was published in a housewives’ magazine or something of that nature.
+The Good Wife’s Guide is rumored to be a “how to be a good wife” article that was published in a housewives’ magazine like Good Housekeeping Magazine or something of that nature.
 There is no clear evidence that really does exist or if it did, where it was from.
 The ideas in it are ones that many women in that time faced though.

 I thought I’d share the original guide and then my updated version.
 Keep in mind I’m saying the things on my updated version are good things to do, not because you are a woman but because you are a nice person that decided to be a housewife.
 Big emphasis on decided!
 I’m not a housewife because that is all I am able to be, I’m a housewife because I want to be and it works well for my family.